-What if a shrink’s patients are kidnapped and returned alive—but somehow programmed to murder?
+It’s bad enough being a compulsive overeater.
+What if you’re also a therapist whose patients are kidnapped and returned alive—but forced to murder others?